Returns | Transparency | Values

 We invest responsibly across all of our funds, and use three key tools to do this: ESG Integration, Stewardship, and Exclusions.
 We also report on all of these activities, to provide transparency to our clients.
 You can read more on these tools by following the links below.

 The precise way we use these tools varies a little by asset class and investment strategy.
 For example, a passive fund cannot integrate ESG considerations in the same way that an active, stock-picking fund can – but both funds can use Stewardship to influence holdings.
 Regarding exclusions, no Sparinvest funds invest in confirmed producers or distributors of controversial weapons or in state-issued securities and state owned entities that fail to pass our country screening.
 But we also offer some funds – such as our Ethical range - that exclude a wider range of companies.
-We explain these differences in our Responsible Investment Policy.
+We explain these differences in our Sustainable Investment Policy.

 What issues do we consider?